balfieri/cs/README.md

 dynamic and statically-typed C++ in the same program.

 <p>
-Along the same lines, this class can read and write JSON, an industry-standarded unstructured ASCII format.
+Along the same lines, this class can read and write JSON, an industry-standard unstructured ASCII format.
 So you can read JSON into C++ and have it show up like other dynamic data.
+In the near future, this class will also support BJSON, the binary version of JSON.

 <p>
 cs.cpp is a (very optional) tiny program that implements a CS interpreter.
 You can build it using doit.build (which is a traditional script).